sbmueller/gr-openssl/README.md

-gr-crypto
+gr-openssl
 =========================

-gr-crypto is a gnuradio oot-package providing encryption routines using the OpenSSL crypto library
+gr-openssl is a gnuradio oot-package providing encryption routines using the OpenSSL crypto library

 Implemented Functionality